 Now that you’ve been accepted into the Traditional BSN program, it’s time to take these important next steps.

-Connect with Your Advisor
+Connect with Your Faculty Preceptor (Academic Advisor)

 Your advisor is here to make your transition to the College of Nursing smooth and successful.
 Your freshmen advisor (faculty preceptor) will contact you via phone if you are not attending a Summer Preview session to discuss your fall course schedule and registration.
 You will meet with you faculty preceptor if you are attending Summer Preview Session.
 Please set up your Creighton email for important registration information.
 In addition, please begin checking this email account on a regular basis as this is the official means of communication at Creighton University.